Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Export-AzResourceGroup.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

 #### PARAMETER <IExportTemplateRequest>: Export resource group template request parameters.
   - `[Option <String>]`: The export template options.
-Supported values include 'IncludeParameterDefaultValue', 'IncludeComments' or 'IncludeParameterDefaultValue, IncludeComments
+A CSV-formatted list containing zero or more of the following: 'IncludeParameterDefaultValue', 'IncludeComments', 'SkipResourceNameParameterization', 'SkipAllParameterization'
-  - `[Resource <String[]>]`: The IDs of the resources.
-The only supported string currently is '*' (all resources).
-Future updates will support exporting specific resources.
+  - `[Resource <String[]>]`: The IDs of the resources to filter the export by.
+To export all resources, supply an array with single entry '*'.

 ## RELATED LINKS